 - San Francisco’s Better Streets Plan is a set of implementation strategies and goals to provide and maintain a better streetscape and pedestrian environment.
 The Plan “seeks to balance the needs of all street users, with a particular focus on the pedestrian environment and how streets can be used as public space.”
-The Better Streets Plan carries out the Better Streets Policy of San Francisco’s intent to plan streets for pedestrian-oriented and multi-modal designs.

 - San Francisco holds Sunday Streets events on the second Sunday of every month from April to October.
 The Sunday Streets event, based off the Colombian Ciclovia, creates a temporary public space by closing the road to motorists and creating a space for pedestrians and bicyclists to recreate, exercise, and socialize with fellow residents.
-The events for 2010 saw over 20,000 participants.

 - San Francisco has worked to create a pedestrian friendly sidewalk network.
 The Department of Public Work’s Sidewalk Inspection and Repair Program evaluate sidewalks each year, make note of those in need of repairs, and work with property owners to make the repairs.
 Also, the City has a Newsrack Ordinance that was created to help reduce the amount of occupied space on sidewalks associated with free standing news racks and make sidewalks more pedestrian friendly.
 San Francisco also provides street landscaping to visually enhance the sidewalk to pedestrians.